 10. Digital Fireworks

 Replace traditional fireworks with digital alternatives.
-Virtual reality (VR) or digital fireworks create stunning visual displays using projection mapping technology, reducing the environmental impact associated with traditional fireworks.
-When using this projection mapping technology, you can create epic shows without the noise and air pollution associated with pyrotechnics.
+Virtual reality (VR) or digital fireworks create stunning visual displays using projection mapping technology, reducing the environmental impact associated with conventional fireworks.
+This projection mapping technology allows you to create epic shows without the noise and air pollution associated with pyrotechnics.
+Digital fireworks can also be used indoors, making them a versatile option in case of any outdoor restrictions or bad weather.
+With digital fireworks, you have endless possibilities for creative expression.
+Plus, your pets are sure to be big fans!

 Ways to Make Other Aspects of Your Celebrations More Eco-Friendly

-We recognize that balloon releases and sky lanterns aren’t the only way celebrations can take a toll on the environment.
-Think about all the aspects of your next celebration when you’re in the planning stage, and you’ll be surprised where you can make your event better for the environment.
+We know that balloon releases and sky lanterns aren’t the only way celebrations can take a toll on the environment.
+Think about all the aspects of your next celebration when you’re in the planning stage, and you’ll be surprised at the ways you can make your event better for the environment.
 Here are a couple of things to think about.

 Birthday Parties